 Water is fed from the dame to widen pentrough fitted with a shuttle or sluice which controls the flow of water on to the wheel.
-A 6ft head o water is required to move the tilt machinery which weighs some 23 tons when in motion.
+A 6ft head of water is required to move the tilt machinery which weighs some 23 tons when in motion.
 The shuttle is operated by means of an iron shaft terminating in a long wooden handle inside the Tilt Shop situated within easy reach of the steeling hammer.
-The forgemaster used this to control precisely the speed of the hammer.
+The forgemaster used this to precisely control the speed of the hammer.
 The wheel pit constructed with a stone breast, traps the water in the buckets offering maximum efficiency to this type of wheel.

 The same pentrough supplies water to the blowing engine waterwheel and to the small iron wheel beneath the Boring Shop powering a lineshaft to operate the boring machines.
 Both these wheels are overshot, the water entering the buckets at the top of the wheel causing it to rotate in the opposite direction to the Tilt and Grinding Shop wheels which are fed from the back.